madhuakula/kubernetes-goat/guide/src/scenarios/scenario-12.md

 ## Scenario Information

-Each environment in the Kubernetes will have lot of information to share.
-Some of the key things includes, secrets, apikeys, configs, services, many other.
+Each environment in Kubernetes will have a lot of information to share.
+Some of the key things include secrets, api keys, configs, services, and a lot more.
 So let's go ahead and find the vault key!

 * To get started with the scenario, navigate to [http://127.0.0.1:1233](http://127.0.0.1:1233)